LucaScanu/PersonalProjects_video-playlist/README.md

 - working on increasing the gradient on hover.
 Turns out this cannot be done, will need to seperate out image and gradient out into a seperate tag, overlay the gradient, and change opacity on hover.
 - done, but now need to seperate text out, dont want it's opacity to fade in and out.
 - text was blocking hover so using mouseenter and leave instead.
+- implemeted on both pages, also done a transform on play button
+- html looking pretty mental

-animation in of tiles / between views
+- animation in of tiles / between views, trying to copy this: http://plnkr.co/edit/2vJT2PNdjEABxPupxX1K?p=preview

 ## Known Issues To Be Addressed